shaan11s/soccer-yolo-tracking/readme.md

 A quick Python scrypt to alter the Kaggle dataset was used to fit to the YAML.
 This was used and excluded.
 It simply adjusted the classification values of each file from a {player, ball} set to what we use in data.yaml.

-TODO: could implement a function where someonem anually enters field values for clip for a more accureate representation of distance covered.
+TODO: could implement a function where someone manually enters field values for clip for a more accureate representation of distance covered.
 Difficult to do without specifically limiting to a type of angle etc.

 Some quick commands I kept forgetting: